-Dear Wehaving a greathere!
+Dear We having a great here!
 The weather great!
 The isn't so good I only eat sandwiches.
-We had a late night last as we went out to a with some friends.
-I didn't really like the music, I enjoyed myself.
-Hope you are !
-See you!
+We had a le ate night last as we went out to a with some friends.

 Unit 2 Teen idols

 Before you read the text look at the following questions.
 Discuss your answers in pairs.